Who We Are

 Ranger College's main campus occupies a 50-acre campus within the city limits of Ranger, an Eastland County community of approximately 2500 people, located on Interstate 20 between Fort Worth and Abilene.
 The beautifully wooded, rolling hills and many lakes provide ample opportunities for hunting, fishing, and outdoor recreation, while the City of Ranger boasts an excellent school system and several active churches.

 One of the oldest continuously operating public two-year colleges in the state of Texas, Ranger opened its doors on the third floor of Ranger High School in August, 1925, with 30 students enrolled.
 Much has taken place since that austere beginning.
 Today the campus in Ranger serves several counties in north central Texas and awards the Associate of Arts, Associate of Science, and Associate of Applied Science degrees.
 Students on campus may live in the college's dormitories and enjoy the college dining facilities or live at home and commute.

 In addition to the Ranger facility, the college provides comprehensive course offerings in Brown County in Early and in Erath County in Stephenville.
 Ranger also has available cosmetology programs in Brownwood and Stephenville.
 Comprehensive Vocational Nursing programs are offered in Brown County and at our center in Comanche.
-The college operates a Commercial Truck Driving Program in Early and in Stephenville.
+The college operates a Commercial Truck Driving.

 Accreditation: Ranger College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificates and associate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Ranger College.